kotik-coder/PULsE/PuLSE/README.txt

+PULsE
-PULSE (Processing Unit for Laser flaSh Experiments), v.
-1.2
+(Processing Unit for Laser flaSh Experiments)
+v.
+1.5 RELEASE

 Please see manual for detailed instructions